 Rest & Recovery

 Good or bad marathon, we all want to hang on to our hard-earned fitness.
 You’ve been used to running regularly, so resting seems strange.
 But unsurprisingly, muscles get damaged during the marathon.
 7-10 days rest wont affect the fitness of a well-trained runner.
-In the week after a marathon, I like to do some gentle cross-training like walking, pilates, cycling and swimming – things that give you some exercise endorphins, but rest your body from the impact of running.
+In the week after a marathon, I like to do some gentle cross-training like walking, yoga, cycling and swimming – things that give you some exercise endorphins, but rest your body from the impact of running.
 It’s also a good time to keep stretching, using the foam roller and having massage to help your muscles recover.
 However your marathon went, don’t be tempted to do too much too soon as this can lead to overtraining and reaching a plateau or stagnating in training.

 Many of us are goal-driven.
 We want Personal Bests (PBs) to show to ourselves and others that we trained hard to reach a new level.
 If you didn’t have the race you wanted on the day, think about what went wrong and how you could improve for next time.
 So if you had cramp – think through your nutrition and hydration; if you set out too fast – rethink your goal and pace in training.
 (For more tips on getting over a bad race, see here).
 Then make sure you act on these next time!